 Most of the Western world is sick and getting sicker.

-Well these individuals usually have plenty of visceral fat surrounding their organs and are prime candidates for all the same modern diseases that overweight people are susceptible to.
+These individuals usually have plenty of visceral fat surrounding their organs and are prime candidates for all the same modern diseases that overweight people are susceptible to.
 In this case, looks can kill.
 Literally.

-A Final Note On Darwin
+A Final Note on Darwin

-But you probably didn't know that Darwin didn't actually coin that term, and that his theory of Natural Selection is often misinterpreted.
+But you probably didn't know that Darwin didn't actually coin that term and that his theory of natural selection is often misinterpreted.

 In our current world, the most adaptable human looks like this: